subashrijal5/bilingual-doc/README.md

 # Bilingual Docs

-This is a template for creating documentation with [Lang Lift](https://bilingual.bhudex.com).
+This is a template for creating documentation with [Bi-Lingual](https://bilingual.bhudex.com).

 ## Local Development